 Section 1.1: Name.
 The legal name of the corporation is Lamaze International, Inc. (formerly the American Society of Psychoprophylaxis in Obstetrics, Inc.).
 The corporation shall also be known as Lamaze or Lamaze International.

-A: Mission.
+Section 1.2: Mission.
 The mission of Lamaze International is to advance safe and healthy pregnancy, birth and early parenting through evidence-based education and advocacy.

-Article II: Offices, Agents and Records
+Article II: Offices, Agents, and Records.

 Lamaze International’s principal office, agent, books, and records shall be established and maintained in accordance with the laws of the State of New York, provided that the phrase “books and records” shall also mean operational and procedural manuals, documents, minutes, and written materials.
 Lamaze International shall have such other offices, in Washington, DC or elsewhere, as the Board of Directors may determine.